Karen A Pagani

 Karen Pagani began working at The University of Texas in 2008.
 She received both her M.A. and Ph.D from the Department of Comparative Literature at the University of Chicago.
-She recently finished a manuscript entitled, "Forgiving Men and Citizens: Anger and Subjectivity in the Thought of Jean-Jacques Rousseau" and is forthcoming with University of Toronto Press.
+She recently finished a manuscript entitled, "Forgiving Men and Citizens: Anger, Forgiveness, and Authenticity in Rousseau" (forthcoming Penn State Press, April 2015)

 Forgiving Men and Citizens: Anger and Subjectivity in the Thought of Jean-Jacques Rousseau (forthcoming with University of Toronto Press)